jdcc2/mbdtraffic/access.md

-This document describe ways to access and use the Hadoop Cluster of the University of Twente, called CTIT cluster.
+n This document describe ways to access and use the Hadoop Cluster of the University of Twente, called CTIT cluster.

 # Cluster Structure